-Twenty19.com welcomes Dr. Sandhya Shekhar, The Chief Executive Officer of IIT Madras Research Park.
+Twenty19.com welcomes Dr. Sandhya Shekhar, The Chief Executive Officer of canadian pharmacy viagra generic.
 A University rank holder from Madras University, Sandhya did her management studies at the Indian Institute of Management, Bangalore and earned her Ph.D from IIT Madras, winning the international award for Outstanding Doctoral Research from the European Foundation for Management Development and Emerald.

 Sandhya has held the position of Director with Gartner Inc. Asia Pacific region.
 Earlier she has held positions as Chief Technology Officer of BconnectB.com, Head of Knowledge Management Research in Aptech Ltd., and Group Consultant in the software division of NIIT Ltd. Read Sandhya’s story, who has been revolutionizing the Research and Innovation ecosystem in India.